-Battle of the Clouds: AWS vs. Azure vs. GCP vs. IBM
+Battle of the Clouds: AWS vs. Azure vs. Google vs. IBM

 The cloud market has grown at lightning speed for the last decade, and rightfully so.
 Despite some challenges with responding quickly enough to changing application demand, cloud platforms offer flexibility and scalability at a cost and performance ratio that’s nearly impossible to match by on-premise set ups.

 There are hundreds of public cloud service providers in the market today, but as with most industries, a few key players have dominated the market: Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP) and the IBM Cloud.